In This Article

 Bonus Marriott Bonvoy Points

-after spending $3,000 in purchases on your new Card in your first 3 months of Card Membership.
+after you use your new Card to make $3,000 in purchases within the first 3 months of Card Membership.

 Marriott Bonvoy® bonus points